[David Hanson in the Chair]

 Order.
 I say gently to hon.
 Members that interventions must be short.
 A significant number of Members wish to contribute to the debate, so there are only four to five minutes each.
 The longer Members speak in interventions, the shorter that time will be.

 My hon.
 Friend raises a good point about the Hunter commission, which I am sure the Minister heard.

 Regrettably, the massacre came within months of the end of the great war, in which tens of thousands of turban-wearing Sikhs from Punjab had sacrificed their lives for our freedom in Europe.
 The formal apology should include the victims of the massacre, their families and descendants, the people of Punjab and, given the location, timing and identity of the massacre, the worldwide Sikh community.
 That is the least that the UK Government can do on the 100th anniversary of the Amritsar massacre.
 Will they take this opportunity finally to do the right thing?

 That is not enough.
-The apology should mark the start of learning: to teach our children about the massacre in history lessons in our schools and to learn about the context of the British empire, which through imperialism and colonialism had exploited and subjugated people around the world.
+The apology should mark the start of learning of teaching our children about the massacre in history lessons in our schools and learning about the context of the British empire, which through imperialism and colonialism had exploited and subjugated people around the world.
 According to polling in 2017, 44% of people were proud of Britain’s history of colonialism, and YouGov polling in 2014 showed that nearly half believed that countries were better off for having been colonised.
 The Amritsar massacre was not the only brutal act carried out, and we need to teach our children about it, the shared history that it creates and the backdrop of what the Commonwealth is and means.
-In that, children will learn where they came from and the journey to how and why they are where they are today.
+In that, children will learn where they came from and why they are where they are today.

 I will not take any more interventions as I am conscious of time; my apologies.